 Where and when you can get married

-You can get married in 1 of our 10 ceremony rooms or any of our approved venues in Hertfordshire.
+You can get married in a ceremony room at one of our 10 register offices or any of our approved venues in Hertfordshire.

 We also offer celebratory marriage ceremonies if your ideal location isn't approved for legal ceremonies.
 Before the ceremony can take place you must be legally married.

 There are no restrictions on the time of day you can get married so we can offer times later in the day at our approved venues.